Gå till huvudinnehållet

 Document your search

-According to the requirements of a systematic review methodology, the search strategy that led to the selected articles should be well-described.
+According to the requirements of a systematic review methodology, the search strategy used in the different databases for retrieving the selected articles should be well-described.
 By using the search template, you ensure that all essential components are included:

 • Name of database